Are You Whole Or Only Partly Whole?

 Why the bible is basic to life.

 Sometimes I wonder where people get their ideas.
-What do they build upon to understand their own world?
+What are they building upon to understand their own world?
+Is it truth and what are they building their lives upon?

 I would like to start this dialogue with a plea to the people out there.
 Please, do not take other people’s reasoning verbatim!
 How do you know they are right about which they speak?
-You must learn to think for yourself or you will continually find yourself on the yellow brick road ending up at someone else’s version of the truth.
+You must learn to think like Jesus Christ teaches us and measure your and their thoughts against God’s holy word or you will continually find yourself on the yellow brick road ending up at someone else’s version of the truth, which isn’t the truth at all, and not God’s truth.

 I can remember when I was quite young, maybe 6th grade or so, paging through our family bible and I came upon 1 Tim.
-2:5 which says, “For there is one God and one mediator between God and men, the man Christ Jesus, …” Wow I thought!
-I don’t have to go to the priest and tell him my private and personal sins!
-I was so happy; I had always felt dislike for such a rule.
+2:5,6 which states, ‘For there is one God, and one mediator between God and men, the man Christ Jesus; Who gave himself a ransom for all, to be testified in due time.’
+Wow I thought!
+I don’t have to go to the priest and tell him my private, personal sins!
+I was so happy; I had always felt dislike for such a rule in the Catholic church.
+That rule just didn’t sit right inside of me.
 I asked my mother about it and she didn’t have an answer for me.
 Wow, my mother didn’t know?!
-I grew up Catholic and I had naturally assumed my mother would know the answer.
-And at other times when we would discuss religious topics, she would usually say something close to “this is what the Catholic Church believes about that…” I wondered did other Catholics believe the Catholic Church was gospel on what it told too?
-And did God say those things in his word?
+We think our parents know everything at that age.
+I grew up Roman Catholic and I had naturally assumed my mother would know the answer.
+I wondered did other Catholics believe this as the truth for their own lives?
+And did the Catholic church have other rules that differed from God’s Word?

 What is our measuring stick for real truth?

 Fast forward a few years to a young adult in her mid-twenties.
 I had become a born again Christian.
 I had an insatiable appetite for God’s word.
 It told me who God was and who I was.
-It showed me that unless my foundation is built upon God, my foundation was like shifting sand, moving to and fro, always changing, never steady, and could send me toppling to the ground.
-Sand is unpredictable, hard to plan around, unmanageable, and difficult to deal with.
+It showed me that unless my foundation is built upon God and his word my foundation was like shifting sand, never staying steady, and would unsafely send me toppling to the ground.
+Sand is unpredictable, unmanageable, and difficult to deal with.
 How can you build a marriage, a family, or have any decent relationships like that?
-Who needs that if you’re trying to get somewhere?
+Who needs it!
+We need solid advice that does not change.

-The Bible was given to us, first to the Jews and then to the Gentiles, to use and to cherish, to be a light unto our feet.
-Psalm 119:105 says, “Your word is a lamp to my feet and a light for my path.”
-Isn’t that a lovely thought?
-God being there for us, holding a light out there for you to be able to find your way in the dark.
-What love!
-And what caring!
-The closer you stay to him, the closer he’ll stay to you too.
-And he’ll help if you ask.
+The bible was given first to the Jews and then to the Gentiles, to use and to cherish, and to be a light unto our feet.
+Psalm 119:105 tells us, ‘Thy word is a lamp unto my feet, and a light unto my path.’
+Isn’t that a lovely truth?
+God being there for us, holding a light out there for you to be able to find your way in the darkness.
+He really cares!
+What love, truth, and hope he brings us!

-What will be your measuring stick for real truth?
-How about one that is filled with truth and love, unchanging, trustworthy, and will never pass away?
-Matthew 24:35 says, “Heaven and earth will pass away, but my words will never pass away.”
-How about from one who even knows the number of hairs on your head?
-Luke 12:7 states, “Indeed, the very hairs of your head are all numbered.”
+What will be your measuring stick for the truth?
+How about the bible that tells us only Jesus Christ is ‘the way, the truth, and the life?’
+In Matthew 24:35 Jesus states, “Heaven and earth will pass away, but my words shall not pass away.’
+How about from the one who even knows the number of hairs on your head?
+In Luke 12:7 Jesus says in part of this verse, “But even the very hairs of your head are all numbered.”

 Whether you are a Jew or a Gentile, Jesus is coming back one day!